loganpkg/delimtools/buf/README.md

 spot is a minimalistic text editor that uses the gap buffer method and the ncurses library.

+It has many advanced features:
+* buffer sizes and number of buffers only limited by random access memory,
+* efficient file reading and writing, and efficient killregion and yank functions,
+* automatic row number updating,
+* intelligent gap increases,
+* integer overflow protection,
+* region highlighting,
+* full editing available in the command line,
+* and gap buffer independent graphics.

+spot is released under the ISC licence (OpenBSD style).

 Please see the man page for documentation.
 This README only contains installation and printing information.